Box elder (Acer negundo)

 Height 30' to 50' on favorable soils with a diameter of up to 36"; rather bushy on unfavorable soils; limbs and branches fragile; tree somewhat subject to fungus disease and attack by insects.

 Smooth and green on young branches; thin, gray to light brown, deeply divided on old trees.

-Common throughout the state; less abundant in northeastern part; grows naturally along streams and in cool ravines; a fairly rapid growing tree, prolific in reproduction; however, many young trees are destroyed by grazing and cultivation; hardy tree for severe locations; shade-tolerant.
+Common throughout the state; less abundant in northeastern part; grows naturally along streams and in cool ravines; a fairly rapidly growing tree, prolific in reproduction; however, many young trees are destroyed by grazing and cultivation; hardy tree for severe locations; shade tolerant.